MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/management-apis.md

 - Fully segregated divisions with single centralized global security operations teams

 ## Available APIs
-The Microsoft Defender ATP solution is built on top of an integration-ready platform.
+The Microsoft Defender for Endpoint solution is built on top of an integration-ready platform.

 Defender for Endpoint exposes much of its data and actions through a set of programmatic APIs.
 Those APIs will enable you to automate workflows and innovate based on Defender for Endpoint capabilities.